dfguan/purge_dups/README.md

 ```
 bin/get_seqs dups.bed $pri_asm
 ```
-This command will remove both haplotypic duplications at the ends or in the middle of the contigs.
+**Notice** this command will remove haplotypic duplications at the ends and in the middle of the contigs.
 If you just want to remove the duplications at the ends, please use `-e` option.
 For more options, please refer to `get_seqs -h`.

 ### Step 4.
 Merge hap.fa and $hap_asm and redo the above steps to get a decent haplotig set.